Xeift/Kizmeow-NFT-Discord-Bot/README.md

 If you like this project, please give me star on the upper right corner:)

-I rewrote my code and updated bot to V3, if you still need V2, it's in the `achive` folder.
+I rewrote my code and updated bot to V3, if you still need V2, it's in the `archive` folder.

 V3 is more stable and faster than V2.
 I add buttons to the commands, makes it easier to use.
 I also remove some unnecessary permissions, makes Kizmeow safer.